Knowledge Hub

 Summary

-IP licences are simple even if the detail can be very complicated – and very common.
-They cover a wide variety of situations in which someone wants to use someone else’s IP, whether that is a business taking a licence to use another business’s patent a record company or publisher using someone’s copyright work, or someone using a computer program.
-There are many situations in which you might want to let someone use your IP, and our intellectual property lawyers will be happy to assist you with a licence agreement that meets your needs.
+Intellectual property licences are simple even if the detail can be very complicated.
+They cover a wide variety of situations in which someone wants to use someone else’s intellectual property, whether that is a business taking a licence to use another business’s patent a record company or publisher using someone’s copyright work, or someone using a computer program.
+There are many situations in which you might want to let someone use your intellectual property right, and our intellectual property lawyers will be happy to assist you with a licence agreement that meets your needs.

 About our expert